UDN

 The Role and RemoteRole variables describes how much control the local and remote machines, respectively, have over the actor:

-• Role==ROLE_SimulatedProxy means the actor is a temporary, approximate proxy which should simulate physics and animation.
+• Role == ROLE_SimulatedProxy - means the actor is a temporary, approximate proxy which should simulate physics and animation.
 On the client, simulated proxies carry out their basic physics (linear or gravitationally-influenced movement and collision), but they don't make any high-level movement decisions.
 They just go.
 They can only execute script functions with the simulated keyword; and they can only enter states marked as simulated.
+This situation is only seen in network clients, never for network servers or single-player games.

-• Role==ROLE_AutonomousProxy means the actor is the local player.
+• Role == ROLE_AutonomousProxy - means the actor is the local player.
 Autonomous proxies have special logic built in for client-side prediction (rather than simulation) of movement.
 They can execute any script functions on the client; and they can enter any state.
+This situation is only seen in network clients, never for network servers or single-player games.

-• Role==ROLE_Authority means this machine has absolute, authoritative control over the Actor.
+• Role == ROLE_Authority - means this machine has absolute, authoritative control over the Actor.

 This is the case for all actors in single-player games.
 They can execute any script functions; and they can enter any state.

-This is the case for all Actors on a server.
-On a client, this is the case for Actors that were locally spawned by the client, such as gratuitous special effects which are done client-side in order to reduce bandwidth usage.
-On the server side, all Actors have Role==ROLE_Authority, and RemoteRole set to one of the proxy types.
+On the server side, all Actors have Role == ROLE_Authority, and RemoteRole set to one of the proxy types.
 On the client side, the Role and RemoteRole are always the exactly reversed relative to the server's value.
 This is as expected from the meaning of Role and RemoteRole.

 Most of the meaning of the ENetRole values is defined by the replication statements in the UnrealScript classes such as Actor and PlayerPawn.
 Here are several examples of how the replication statements define the meanings of the various role values:

-• The Actor.AmbientSound variable is sent from the server to clients because of this replication definition in the Actor class: if( Role==ROLE_Authority ) AmbientSound;
+• The Actor.AmbientSound variable is sent from the server to clients because of this replication definition in the Actor class:

-• The Actor.AnimSequence variable is sent from the server to clients, but only for actors rendered as meshes, because of this replication definition in the Actor class: if( DrawType==DT_Mesh && (RemoteRole<=ROLE_SimulatedProxy) ) AnimSequence;
+• The Actor.AnimSequence variable is sent from the server to clients, but only for actors rendered as meshes, because of this replication definition in the Actor class:

-• The server sends clients the Velocity of all simulated proxies when they are initially spawned and all moving brushes because of this replication definition in the Actor class: if( (RemoteRole==ROLE_SimulatedProxy && (bNetInitial || bSimulatedPawn)) || bIsMover ) Velocity;
+• The server sends clients the Velocity of all simulated proxies when they are initially spawned and all moving brushes because of this replication definition in the Actor class:

 By studying the replication statements in all of the UnrealScript classes, you can understand the inner workings of all of the roles.
 There is really very little "behind-the-scenes _magic_" going on with respect to replication: At a low C++ level, the engine provides a basic mechanism for replicating actors, function calls, and variables.
 At the high UnrealScript level, the meanings of the various network roles are defined by specifying what variables and functions should be replicated based on the various roles.
 So, the meaning of the roles is almost self-defining in UnrealScript, with the exception of a small amount of behind-the-scenes C++ logic which conditionally updates physics and animation for simulated proxies.